The APO seeks a well-qualified contractor to complete a random-sample travel survey of residents within the planning area.

 Questions & Answers Regarding the RFP

-Q: [We consider our] indirect and indirect rates and amounts as proprietary, though the APO has explicity state that it “…will not consider the prices submitted by the respondent to be proprietary or trade secret materials.”
+Q: [We consider our] indirect and indirect rates and amounts as proprietary, though the APO has explicitly stated that it “…will not consider the prices submitted by the respondent to be proprietary or trade secret materials.”
 Will the APO accept our proposal on a time-and-materials basis in which we do not disclose either salary or indirect rate information?

 A: The APO is a government agency spending public taxpayer dollars.
 The majority of the our funding comes from the Federal government, so our procurement process and grant expenditures must comply with 2 CFR Part 200.
 In accordance with those regulations, our procurement policies state, in part: “The APO shall use a time-and-materials type contract ONLY after a determination that no other contract is suitable AND if the contract includes a ceiling prices that the contractor exceeds at its own risk.”
 In short, time-and-materials type contracts do not offer sufficient transparency for the expenditure of public funds and therefore we will use them only as a last resort.
 If our current procurement process results in either 1.) no proposals being submitted, or 2.) proposals being submitted only from individuals or firms that we feel are not qualified to conduct the work, AND 3.) if we believe that using a time-and-materials based contract will result in more proposals from qualified firms, then we would consider it.